akashgardas/Data-Analysis/README.md

 Data has been all around the world now.
 The Raw data has to be processed into structured data.
     More than half of the generated data is raw data

+Each day folder contains the notes folder which contains the notes for the session.

 # WorkFlow
 ```
 day1/